Huacachino Oasis in the Desert of Puno with green mud

-We did get told that each day we stayed meant we had a ticket for free boat hire, so first off was the row boat with the little palm canopy.
-Would you believe the wind picked up so strongly we couldn’t get it back the last 6 metres.
+We did get told that each day we stayed meant we had a ticket for free boat hire, so first off was the rowboat with the little palm canopy.
+Would you believe the wind picked up so strongly we couldn’t get it back the last 6 meters?

 Our latest room was right by the pool, with a little table and chairs, and we liked it.
 We decided to stay a few days!